DavtabaseDave/DentistryDocx/Intro/Importing-External-Data.md

 0. [Total]

-**VITAL: First ensure that all columns (except `PIDM` & `Total)` are formatted as text in Excel – if not ensure that the whole column is formatted as text and resave the file before proceeding.**
+**VITAL: First ensure that all columns (except `PIDM` & `Total)` are formatted as text in Excel – if not ensure that they are formatted as text and resave the file before proceeding.**

 The imported table in SQL Server will take the name of the worksheet so something